Self-awareness is knowing how I feel and what I want.

 Love

-I alone have responsibility for where and how I focus my attention.
+I alone have responsibility for how I focus my attention.

 A true story about a scripted conversation that changed everything